zearp/Nucintosh/README.md

 My preffered option is to grab an Apple 6+12 pin to m.2 M-key [converter card](https://dortania.github.io/Wireless-Buyers-Guide/Airport.html) and go native with something like the BCM94360CS2.
 Please note the number of antenna connectors.
 Some have more than 2, so you'll have to add some antenna's and maybe even mod your case.

+One big plus of going native is that you gain HID-proxy.
+This means that when there is no OS running the airport card will proxy any paired bluetooth devices to the machine as usb devices.
+This means you can enter the BIOS or boot menu using the bluetooth keyboard and mouse.

 Some sellers on AliExpress have converter cards that already have [the small 1.25mm pitch jst](https://github.com/zearp/Nucintosh/blob/master/Stuff/NUC8-m2adapter.jpg?raw=true) connector on it.
 It connects to one of the two internal usb ports.
 I use one without issues in my NUC.
 They usally list them as NUC8 compatible and cost a bit more than other converter cards.

 Those other cards (and 3rd party ones) do not come with this connector so you'd have to make your own.
 My cheaper eBay card came with a cable with standard internal usb header and a cable without any plugs so you can attach your own.
 Check the listing carefully before ordering.
 Also make sure it converts to M key and once you have it that the spacing pillar is in the correct position.
 Don't short the poor Airport out.